 The Argument from Disagreement has an important logical property.
 It is valid.
 This means that if the premises (i.e., claims (i) and (ii)) are true, then the conclusion (i.e., claim (iii)) would have to be true too.
 In other words, it is not possible for those premises to be true and yet for the conclusion to be false.
-If the premises are true, then they constitute a conclusive proof that moral relativism is true.
+If the premises are true, then they constitute a conclusive proof that Moral Relativism is true.
 We will have much more to say about validity in Chapter 3.
 But for now, it is enough to note that when an argument is valid, the only question that needs to be considered in evaluating it is whether the premises are true.
-So let's consider each premise.
+So let us consider each premise.

 The first step in deciding whether a premise is true is to make sure that we know exactly what it means.
-This is a bit difficult in the case of the Argument from Disagreement's first premise because it is not very clear what "considerable" means.
+This is a bit difficult in the case of The Argument from Disagreement's premise (i) because it is not very clear what "considerable" means.
 How much disagreement counts as "considerable?"
 Does everyone's opinion count equally in deciding when moral disagreement is considerable, or are there moral experts whose opinions matter more?
-What if the moral theorists all agreed but that everyone else held different opinions?
+We know that philosophy departments usually have several professors who specialize in moral theory.
+Are they experts?
+What would it take to be an expert at moral theory?
+But suppose they were the experts, and suppose that the moral theorists all agreed on the moral evaluation of some practice (say, euthanasia) but that most everyone else held different opinions?
 Would premise (i) be true in that case?
 These are difficult questions about just what claim premise (i) is making, and it is not clear how best to answer them.
-But let us set aside these questions for now.
-Let us suppose that we had some good method for measuring when disagreement is considerable.
-There is another aspect of the meaning of the first premise that we need to pay close attention to.
-It says more than just that there is considerable moral disagreement; it says that there is only considerable moral disagreement.
-That means that there is not also considerable sincere agreement over the moral facts.
-This will be important.

-Now that we are pretty clear about what that first premise means, let's see whether we have good reason to accept it.
-Is it true that there is only considerable sincere disagreement over moral facts?
-It certainly does seem to be true that there is disagreement over moral facts.
+Let us set aside the question of what exactly the premise (i) means.
+Let us ask whether we have good reason to accept it.
+Is it true that there is considerable sincere disagreement over moral facts?
+It is certainly true that there is disagreement over moral facts.
 Different societies have held different views about what morality requires or permits.
 There are sometimes disagreements among people in our own country or even within our own family about morality.
+People who are sincere and well-meaning can disagree about the moral evaluation of such things as abortion, euthanasia, capital punishment, the recreational use of alcohol and drugs, and the list can go on.
+So it is hard to deny that there is disagreement over morality.

-So it is hard to deny that there is a disagreement over morality.
-But many researchers have pointed out that even though different societies disagree about some moral claims, there is also often quite broad and deep agreement about others.
+But even though different societies disagree about some moral claims, there is also often quite broad and deep agreement about others.
 For instance, even though different societies have different views about which marital and sexual practices are morally acceptable, every society thinks that sexually assaulting one's own children for pleasure is morally wrong.
 And even though we might disagree with our friends over whether it is morally wrong to be drunk, we probably all agree that it is morally wrong to drive drunk.
-So it is not obvious that there is only considerable sincere moral disagreement; there also seems to be considerable sincere moral agreement.
+So, even if it is obvious that there is some sincere moral disagreement, it may not be so obvious that there is more disagreement than there is agreement.
 Indeed, it might even be that while there is a lot of disagreement about just what it is that morality requires, there is at the same time just as much or even more agreement about what morality requires.
-This shows that it is not clear that the first premise in the Argument from Disagreement really is true.
+This suggests that it is not so clear that the premise (i) in the Argument from Disagreement really is true.